 Tabitha Hospice is the gold standard for quality, compassionate, end-of-life care.
 A team approach combining expert medical care, pain management, and emotional and spiritual support, hospice care allows each individual to spend his or her final months to the fullest—with dignity and choice.

 Established in 1979, Tabitha Hospice was a pioneer in hospice care and today is the longest-running hospice program in Nebraska.
-For decades we have gained the trust of families and health care providers.
+For decades we have gained the trust of local families and health care providers.